Julius Green, Sophie Hannah & Kate Rhodes | Agatha Christie Anniversary

 A book cover image in black and white with red text for Agatha Christie's The Witness and the Prosecution book, along with images of three speakers for the event.

 Although Agatha Christie died fifty years ago this year, her books have now sold over a billion copies in English and a billion in translation.
-Join our panel of experts – award-winning theatre producer and entertainment historian, Julias Green; bestselling writer of crime fiction, including the new series of Poirot novels, Sophie Hannah; and acclaimed crime-writer and poet Kate Rhodes – as they celebrate Christie’s enduring appeal and legacy, and attempt to solve the mystery of how she did it.
+Join our panel of experts – award-winning theatre producer and entertainment historian, Julius Green; bestselling writer of crime fiction, including the new series of Poirot novels, Sophie Hannah; and acclaimed crime-writer and poet Kate Rhodes – as they celebrate Christie’s enduring appeal and legacy, and attempt to solve the mystery of how she did it.

 Venue: Palmerston Room